Best Cat Toys

 Our feline testers promptly claimed the Catify Cat-Shaped Cardboard Scratcher as their own special piece of furniture by digging their claws in the sturdy corrugated cardboard as soon as we took it out of the box.
 We also sprinkled a bit of the included catnip on top, and one of our cats was in absolute heaven.
 All of our tester cats were intrigued by the ball sections, digging their paws in the bottom and top compartments, loving to chase the balls from side to side.
 The sleek design makes it easy to wipe away any loose cardboard bits, and when leaning against the wall vertically or turned over, there is another 19.5" of cardboard ready to use.
 The unique lounger is a durable, claw-friendly investment for the pet parent and cat.

 With a multitude of scratchers to choose from, the Catify can be seen as a bit on the bulky side, so if you are looking for a scratcher that can easily be out of sight like the Bergan Turboscratcher, this is not for you.
-Also, some online reviews stated that the toy tipped easily due to the curved base design when their kittens were playing; however, our nine plus pound tester cats did not have an issue with this.
+Some online reviews stated that the toy tipped easily due to the curved base design when their kittens were playing; however, our nine plus pound tester cats did not have an issue with this.
 Overall, we (and our cats!) loved the Cat-Shaped Cardboard Scratcher.
 If your cat loves to scratch furniture or needs to get her claws on something, the contemporary and durable design of the Catify comes recommended.

 There is no doubt the Cat Dancer Products Rainbow Charmer provides a fun and energetic way to interact with your cat.
 This wand toy provided a highly effective way to elicit jumping, swatting, and pouncing from our tester cats, yielding moderate to extreme levels of cat engagement and play level.
 The 46" colorful rainbow soft fleece fabric waves around, making a target for our tester cats to pounce at floor level as well as soar high above--they were always ready to play with this toy.
 The Rainbow Charmer provides a meaningful connection between cat and cat parent along with the ability to showcase a cat's athleticism and adorable antics, making this toy a winner.